dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 Right Click on `\mods`, select **New Folder...**.
 Here, you need to enter your modder name.
 I am Amalie so I'll type `Amalie` here.
 Then, right click on the folder you just created, select **New Folder...** again.
 This time we need to enter the name for the mod that we will be creating, `craftableBandage`.

-You can namae it any way you want, I personally like using camelCase, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
+You can name it any way you want, I personally like using camelCase, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
 But you can use snake_case `craftable_bandage` or Normal `Craftable Bandage`.
 Just remember, don't put a dot in your folder name.
 For example, `craftable.bandage`.

 Now, right click on `\craftableBandage`, select **New File...**, and name it `main.lua`.
 This is the the main file of your mod and it must be named `main.lua`.